Welcome Back, Kotter: Gabe Kotter

 Gabe Kotter is a flippant but empathetic teacher who returns to teach at the high school he attended as a student.
 He is assigned to a class of remedial students known as the Sweathogs.
 Kotter has a unique insight into the potential of these purportedly "unteachable" pupils, as well as the difficulties and scrutiny they encounter on a daily basis, as he was a "founder member" of the original Sweathogs.

 Kotter is married to Julie throughout the series; they eventually have twin girls, Robin and Rachel.
-It is confirmed by Julie in the episode "Follow the Leader (part 1)" that Gabe is Jewish.
+Julie, in the episode "Follow the Leader (part 1)", confirms that Gabe is Jewish.

 During season four, Gabe Kaplan had contract issues with the executive producer, which resulted in Kotter's character appearing in only a handful of episodes.
-In season four, the invisible principal John Lazarus retires, and Kotter becomes the vice-principal.
-Though he is said to maintain some social studies training duties, most of that season's shows are filmed outside his classroom or, if inside it, Mr. Woodman is teaching.
+In season four, the invisible principal John Lazarus retires, and Kotter becomes the vice principal.
+Though he is said to maintain some social studies training duties, most of that season's shows are filmed outside his classroom, or if inside it, Mr. Woodman is teaching.
 To minimize Kotter's absence, scenes were shot in either the school's hallway, the schoolyard, or the principal's waiting area.
 Season four ended the series.